Hundemeier/sacn/README.md

  * `destination: str`: the unicast destination as string. (eg "192.168.1.150") Default: "127.0.0.1"
  * `multicast: bool`: set whether to send out via multicast or not.
 Default: False If True the data is send out via multicast and not unicast.
- * `ttl: int`: the time-to-live for the packets that are send out via mutlicast on this universe.
+ * `ttl: int`: the time-to-live for the packets that are send out via multicast on this universe.
 Default: 8
  * `priority: int`: (must be between 0-200) the priority for this universe that is send out.
 If multiple sources in a network are sending to the same receiver the data with the highest priority wins.
 Default: 100
  * `preview_data: bool`: Flag to mark the data as preview data for visualization purposes.
 Default: False